r3dg33k/XSW-burp/README.md

 ## Reference

-This extension is based on techniques introduced in the research paper:
+This extension is inspired by [SAMLRaider](https://github.com/CompassSecurity/SAMLRaider) extension and based on techniques introduced in the research paper:
 “The Fragile Lock: Novel Bypasses for SAML Authentication”  by Zakhar Fedotkin